wiziple/gatsby-plugin-intl/examples/gatsby-starter-default-intl/README.md

 ## Features

-- Out of box internationalization-framework powered by [react-intl](https://github.com/yahoo/react-intl).
+- Turn your gatsby site into an internationalization-framework out of the box powered by [react-intl](https://github.com/yahoo/react-intl).

 - Support automatic redirection based on the user's preferred language in browser provided by [browser-lang](https://github.com/wiziple/browser-lang).